JMarcosHP/Nextcloud-Guide/README.md

     0 1 * * * bash /opt/nextconf/cron/set-maintenance.sh on
     # Disable Maintenance mode
     50 4 * * * bash /opt/nextconf/cron/set-maintenance.sh off

+If you want to setup automatic updates for nextcloud apps, please check [here]()

 <br/><br/>
 For the email configuration, you can use your own gmail account following this [video](https://www.youtube.com/watch?v=7NqL9ccYOlk&t).